lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 1. Use self-joins - as in the previous examples, simply more practice here.
 You'll note that there are two copies of a table, which is joined to another table.
 This is, in effect, a three-table join.
 2. Use VIEWS - SQL Views are saved, named `SELECT` queries.
 They are a language convenience that allows you to refer to subsets of table data by name in subsequent queries.
 A view is referenced like a table in the `FROM` clause of a SQL statement.

-Because it's helpful to 'see' table structure when writing queries, I'll link a diagram of the two tables queried in this section below.
+Because it's helpful to 'see' table structure when writing queries, I'll link a diagram of the two tables queried in this section below again.
 [![Join columns](/1_Files_&_Data/SQL-concept-graphics/join-cols.png)]()